Chris-Whiteley/corporate-party-organizer/README.md

 Each task was committed to version control with meaningful, descriptive commit messages.

 ### User Stories - Table Management
+Note.
+Table Management was not specified in the Java Exercise's Sample API Guide but I have added it for completeness as table assignment and available seating for guests needs to be checked.
 ### User Story
 **As an organiser,** I want to add a table with a specified number of seats so that I can expand seating capacity for the event.